skcrai2/ExcelWriter/README.md

 # ExcelWriter
-Use Excel write to visualize your data in python and export to and excel spreadsheet
+Use Excel write to visualize your data in python and export to an excel spreadsheet

 Start by importing your libraries: numpy and pandas